NERSC/sc22-dl-tutorial/README.md

 ### Large batch convergence

-#### NOTE: Figs here are placeholders, need to annotate/polish them

 To speed up training, we try to use larger batch sizes, spread across more GPUs, with larger learning rates.
 The base config uses a batchsize of 64 for single-GPU training, so we will set `base_batch_size=64` in our configs and then increase the `global_batch_size` parameter in increments of 64 for every additional GPU we add to the distributed training.
 Then, we can take the ratio of `global_batch_size` and `base_batch_size` to decide how much to scale up the learning rate as the global batch size grows.
 In this section, we will make use of the square-root scaling rule, which multiplies the base initial learning rate by `sqrt(global_batch_size/base_batch_size)`.
 Take a look at [`utils/__init__.py`](utils/__init__.py) to see how this is implemented.

 As a first attempt, let's try increasing the batchsize from 64 to 512, distributing our training across 8 GPUs (thus two GPU nodes on Perlmutter).
 To submit a job with this config, do
 ```
-sbatch -t 20 -n 8 submit_pm.sh --config=bs512_test
+sbatch -t 10 -n 8 submit_pm.sh --config=bs512_test
 ```

-Looking at the TensorBoard log, we can see that the rate of convergence is greatly increased initially, but the validation loss plateaus quickly and our final accuracy ends up worse than the single-GPU training:
+Looking at the TensorBoard log, we can see that the rate of convergence is increased initially, but the validation loss plateaus quickly and our final accuracy ends up worse than the single-GPU training:
 ![batchsize 512 bad](tutorial_images/bs512_short.png)

 From the plot, we see that with a global batch size of 512 we complete each epoch in a much shorter amount of time, so training concludes rapidly.
 This affects our learning rate schedule, which depends on the total number of steps as set in `train.py`: